Blueberry Farm Near Me: 13+ Delicious U-Pick Farms in Georgia

-When it gets hotter than Hades outside, you know it's time to go blueberry picking, Georgia!
-It's time to get freshly picked, locally grown berries!
+When it gets hotter than you-know-what outside, you know it's time to go blueberry picking, Georgia!
+It's time to get freshly picked, locally grown berries.
 You may be asking: Is there a blueberry farm near me?
 Short answer: YES!

 There's nothing better than freshly picked berries - just ask my son.
-This year I'm not taking my oldest because after an hour of picking tiny balls of fruit in the hot sun, I went to see how many he had in his bucket.
+This year, I'm not taking my oldest because after an hour of picking tiny balls of fruit in the hot sun, guess how many he had in his bucket?
 None!
 Nada.
 Zilch.
 Zero.
-Then he wanted to eat the ones I picked on the way home!
-No way, buddy.
+He'd eaten them all!
+Ha!

-ALWAYS call before you head out, especially during these times, to ensure picking conditions are optimal and the patch is open.
-Oftentimes, a blueberry farm will close for a few days to allow more crop to flourish, and hours may vary now due to social distancing.
+ALWAYS call before you head out to ensure picking conditions are optimal and the patch is open.
+Oftentimes, a blueberry farm will close for a few days to allow more crop to flourish, and hours may vary.

 Georgia grows more blueberries than any other state in the nation (we recently passed Michigan for the honor).
-At Southern Belle Farm, blueberries are in season from late May until early June.
-They have more than 700 bushes with six different varieties of sweet plump blueberries, so no matter when you go, chances are you'll find some yummy little bonnets to take home.
-(And if you don't want to pick, they have pre-picked bites of heaven in the Country Market.)
+At Southern Belle Farm, they offer U-pick blueberries when they are in season from late May until early June.
+They have more than 700 bushes with six different varieties of sweet plump blueberries, so chances are good you'll find some yummy little bonnets to take home.
+(And if you don't want to pick, they typically have pre-picked berries and bites of heaven in the Country Market, along with other fresh produce.)

 For true Georgia blueberries, you might want to try the Titan or Ochlocknee varieties.
 These were developed by the University of Georgia and can be found among the many bushes at Southern Belle.
 All we can say is DE.LI.CIOUS.
 If you can get any home, try them plain over hot pancakes for a healthy alternative to maple syrup.

-If you are a fan of Southern Belle Farm, be sure to save room to sample Southern Belle's famous homemade ice cream and other baked goods at the Country Market/Farm Stand.
+If you are a fan of Southern Belle Farm (like we are), be sure to save room to sample Southern Belle's famous homemade ice cream and other baked goods at the Country Market/Farm Stand.

 See this post on Southern Belle Farm for more seasonal fun on the farm.
-Keep an eye on their website and Facebook page, too, for the latest incredible family fun activities this pick-your-own farm offers.
+Keep an eye on their website and Facebook page for the latest news this pick-your-own farm offers.

 Address: 27759 Hwy.
 85, Senoia Phone: 609-932-8112 or 734-730-0395